triblatron/dagui/README.md

 * Inherit visibility from parent
 * SVG shapes if parser supports translation to primitives
 * No code generation
+  * At least C++, could allow Lua instead because it does not require explicit compilation
+    * Supported in Lua persistent format
 * No interference with the CMake configure and generate process.
 * One obvious place to change to add a new property, event, whatever.
 * Modular composable components